awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch.md

 + Manually reschedule EC2 Launch initialize tasks before creating an AMI from [PowerShell](#ec2launch-inittasks)\.
 **Important**
 Take note of the default password reset behavior before rescheduling tasks\.
++ To update the routes on a running instance that is experiencing Windows activation failures, see ["Unable to activate Windows"](common-messages.md#activate-windows)\.